What is front-end development?

 Adaptive Design

 This involves creating different versions of the same website to adjust for various screen sizes or browser widths.
+For example, Wix allows users to customize the desktop version’s layout, which can also be available as a customizable mobile website.

 Responsive Design